 Because I’ve had things break and malfunction before.
 And water is the most important resource on any backpacking trip.
 Dehydration is no joke and you’re most likely using water to cook meals as well.
 So clean water you can trust is at a premium and you can never really be too prepared for malfunctions when it comes to water purification.

 Hiking Essential #3: Basic First Aid Kit

-This is a no-brainer for me now but I didn’t always carry a first aid kit when hiking or backpacking.
+This is a no-brainer for me now but I didn’t always carry a first aid kit.
 It’s only when I started guiding that I think the importance of a first aid kit really hit home for me.
 To put it as nicely as I can, “stuff happens.”
 Be sure to check out my other article for more detailed survival tips!

 A basic first aid kit should have gauze, wound dressings, triple antibiotic ointment, some form of pain reliever (i.e. ibuprofen or acetaminophen), and a method for treating allergic reactions, such as diphenhydramine (the active ingredient in Benadryl).